SlavovLab/DART-ID/docs/docs/config_file.md

 # then increase this number
 # stan_iters: 20000

-# Sometimes STAN will error out due to bad RNG.
-This is the number of attempts
-# that will be made to run STAN with the same set of data and priors generated.
-# stan_attempts: 3

 ## Advanced Alignment Options

 # Minimum value for mu, a canonical retention time (RT) for a peptide